bpevs/learn_js_from_ben/lessons/node-static-server/README.md

 ### Alright it's time to do it!
 Let's get at it!
 For this tutorial, I'm going to assume that you have basic javascript knowledge, but know nothing or very little about the glorious creature that is Node.js.
 By the end, though, I hope you will feel comfortable both making a server of your own, and diving deeper into Node.js!

-If you'd like to completely follow along, clone a copy of the empty [Server Repo](https://github.com/ivebencrazy/simple-node-server).
+Follow along in the [Node Static Server exercise folder](https://github.com/ivebencrazy/learn-js-from-ben/tree/master/exercises/node-static-server) by adding code to the `server.js` file.
 It'll contain our file structure and a sample website for us to serve!

 But now we're ready!
 Let's get down to business!